jkaplan55/ISOr3/ReadMe.md

 ## To Build
 ### Acquire Libraries:
 * Clone this the repo to your Max Packages folder or a folder that is attached to the Max Packages folder by symbolic link.
 Make sure you clone recursively so that all submodules are properly initiated.
-Use your Compiler's clone commend or `git clone https://github.com/jkaplan55/ISOr3.git --recursive ISOr3`
+Use your Compiler's clone command or in the terminal, from the Packages folder use `git clone https://github.com/jkaplan55/ISOr3.git --recursive ISOr3`
 * Download additional libraries appropriate to your platform from [Google Drive](https://drive.google.com/drive/folders/1IaKlRyWFBS9coNOtA-0CmdqwK-d28z0e?usp=sharing) and extract into the folder where you cloned the repo.
 * On Windows: Copy both .dll's in the "shared libs" into your max folder (where max.exe lives).
 The release .dll must also be included with any standalones that use the externals.
 * In the Terminal or Console app of your choice, change directories (cd) into the folder you cloned the repo, then Download additional submodules: `git submodule update --init --recursive`